 - AirSpaceMag.com, October 26, 2012

 Courtesy Kate Hanni

-What’s the status of your group Flyers’ Rights?
+What’s the present status of the three-hour rule?

 Hanni: The rule is in place since April of 2010 and is working very well.
 The airlines have managed to cut the tarmac events of three hours or more to a statistical zero.
 And the airlines have stopped complaining about the rule, so from my point of view and with on-time departures and arrivals getting better, the rule appears to have created a sort of forced efficiency in the system.
 No longer can airlines overschedule at peak hours and allow jets to warehouse people on tarmacs; they now have to live within their means, if you know what I mean!